 In theory there's not much difference between theory and practice.
 But in practice there is huge difference.

-Submitted by Rogier about 6 years ago
+Submitted by Rogier over 6 years ago

 In theory, theory and practice are the same.
 In practice, they’re not.